ionStici/frontend/mds/js/intro/js-overview.md

   Microsoft copied JavaScript from Netscape and called it JScript.
 Netscape submitted JavaScript to a standards developing organization called Ecma International.

 - **1997:** Ecma International released ECMA-262 which sets standards for the first version of the scripting language called ECMAScript 1, shortened ES1.
-This is the first official standard for JavsScript (ECMAScript is the standard, JavaScript is the language in practice).
+This is the first official standard for JavaScript (ECMAScript is the standard, JavaScript is the language in practice).

   The new ECMAScript standard provided rules for the architecture of JavaScript new features, creating consistency between new and old JS versions.